980 Raøl

 The discovery stunned the brewing world.

-Raøl is very different from modern beer.
-The wort is often not boiled.
+Raøl is unlike any modern beer.
+The wort is not boiled.
 Juniper branches line the mash tun.
 Juniper-infused water replaces hops as the bittering and preservative agent.
 Smoke, spruce, raw grain, and the forest itself become part of the flavour.
 Historically, every farm brewed differently.
 Every valley brewed differently.
 There was no single recipe.

 And there still isn’t.

 Our 980 Raøl is not an exact recreation of a beer from a specific year.
-It is an exploration of brewing traditions that may have existed across Scandinavia from the Migration Period through the Viking Age and well into the medieval world.
+The year 980 sits roughly at the centre of the long Scandinavian brewing tradition this beer explores.
+It is an exploration of brewing traditions that existed across Scandinavia from the Migration Period through the Viking Age and well into the medieval world.

-To understand this beer, it helps to understand the people who brewed it.
+To understand this ale, it helps to understand the people who brewed it.

 In the centuries after the collapse of the Western Roman Empire, Scandinavia entered a period of hardship and transformation.
-Volcanic eruptions in the 500s triggered years of cold summers, crop failures, famine, and social collapse across northern Europe.
-Archaeological evidence suggests farms and settlements across Scandinavia were abandoned.
+Volcanic eruptions in the 530s triggered the Fimbulwinter, a volcanic winter that lasted from 535 through 538.
+Years of cold summers, crop failures, famine, and social collapse across northern Europe followed.
+Formerly thriving islands were left uninhabited.
+Farms and settlements across Scandinavia were abandoned.
+Nearly half the population may have died.

 And something new emerged.

-Over the following centuries, Scandinavian society reorganized itself around harder realities.
+Themes of struggle, fatalism, war, and Ragnarök, a final battle that would destroy even the gods, became increasingly central to the surviving mythology.
+And over the following centuries, Scandinavian society reorganised itself around harder realities.
 Power concentrated around war leaders and sea kings.
-Shipbuilding advanced.
+Nordic shipbuilders created remarkably fast ships, longships for war and knarrs for transport.
 Trade routes expanded across the rivers of Russia, the North Atlantic, and beyond.
 The Viking Age began.

 Cloudy.
 Rustic.
 Fresh.
 Sometimes smoky.
 Sometimes sour.
 Often consumed young.
 A beer shaped by grain, wood smoke, local water, and generations of inherited practice.

-Our version changes slightly from batch to batch as we search for the character of the old Scandinavian farmhouse ales.
+Our version changes slightly from batch to batch as we explore the character of the old Scandinavian farmhouse ales.
 Some lean further into smoke and roast.
 Others into spruce, juniper, or grain.
 We treat each batch as part brewing experiment, part historical interpretation.

-Because there was never one authentic Viking beer.
+Because there was never one authentic Viking ale.

-Only thousands of farmhouse brewers making beer from the land around them.
+Only thousands of farmhouse brewers making ale from the forests, fields, and water around them.

 Availability: Year round